 The Agency is also a member of CIRMA's Workers' Compensation Pool, a risk-sharing pool providing statutory benefits pursuant to the provisions of the Connecticut Workers' Compensation Act.
 The Agency pays an annual premium to the pool for its coverage.
 Premiums are assessed or determined based on the ultimate cost of the experience to date of a group of entities.
 The Agency does not accrue for any possible additional loss contingencies as it cannot estimate them from current information about reported and unreported claims.
 The coverage is subject to an incurred loss retrospective rating plan, and losses incurred will be evaluated at various specified periods after effective date of coverage.
-The contribution (premium) is also subject to payroll audit at the close of the coverage period; however the audits do not result in additional premium.
+The contribution (premium) is also subject to payroll audit at the close of the coverage

 The agreement for formation of CIRMA provides that the pool will be self-sustaining through member premiums and will reinsure through commercial insurance companies.
-For the 2021-2022 policy year, reinsurance covered all claims in excess of \$1,000,000 per occurrence without limitation on the excess.
+For the 2023-2024 policy year, reinsurance covered all claims in excess of \$1,000,000 per occurrence without limitation on the excess.

-The pooling agreement allows for the pool to make additional assessments to make the pool selfsustaining, The Agency cannot estimate the amount of such additional assessments and has not been notified that any assessments are forthcoming.
+The pooling agreement allows for the pool to make additional assessments to make the pool self-sustaining, The Agency cannot estimate the amount of such additional assessments and has not been notified that any assessments are forthcoming.